-- 13. The general experience under JI Track 1 was the non-standardization of methodologies being applied as each host Party developed their own approaches.
+- 14. The general experience under JI Track 1 was the non-standardization of methodologies being applied as each host Party developed their own approaches.
 These lead to similar activities being treated differently and resulting in different outcomes depending on the host Party where the activities were located.
 By contrast, under both JI Track 2 and the CDM, project participants have benefited from uniform approaches, processes and standards being available to them, irrespective of where in the world they operate.
-This significantly reduces the capacity and transaction costs required for entities to operate in multiple jurisdictions. - 14.
-In the case of methodologies, standardizing parameters in an objective manner across many activities, instead of calculating them for each activity individually, can significantly simplify their implementation, reduce transaction costs, enhance transparency, and facilitate objectivity and predictability.
-Standardization can be achieved through various means, including emission intensity benchmarks,5 default values,6 positive lists of activities that are considered automatically additional,7 and barrier tests.8 As an example, standardized baselines have been emerging under the CDM and are able to cover whole sectors of economies without excluding the additionality requirements.
-These
+This significantly reduces the capacity and transaction costs required for entities to operate in multiple jurisdictions. - 15.
+In the case of methodologies, standardizing project parameters in an objective manner across many activities, instead of calculating them for each activity individually, can significantly simplify their implementation, reduce transaction costs, enhance transparency, and facilitate objectivity and predictability.
+Standardization can be achieved through various means, including emission intensity benchmarks. default values.